KellerJordan/modded-nanogpt/records/track_2_medium/2025-12-27_SwitchBank/README.md

 - Routing supports temperature and logit-cap schedules, optional Gumbel exploration, and per-layer boost shapes.
 - Bank-level metrics track load/usage/entropy and a composite router health score.

-## Observations from ~1000 runs / ablations
+## Observations from nearly 1000 runs / ablations
+- Reverse EMA features were much more effective than forward EMA (regardless) or both (by wall time).
 - DeepSeek-style routing did not work here after extensive tuning.
-Best attempt was sigmoid-only routing (bias/update variants were worse); it underperformed by loss vs step/time.
-Router health improved with sigmoid, but loss did not.
+Best attempt was sigmoid-only routing (bias/update variants were worse); it still significantly underperformed by loss vs step and time.
+Router health did improve with sigmoid.
-- Reverse EMA features were much more effective than forward EMA or both (by wall time).
 - TurboMuon was slightly better by step and slightly worse by time; router health improved, so it stayed enabled.
 - Moving from 16 to 28 layers was a big win.
-It matched ~3.03 loss in similar wall-clock time but in fewer steps, and the curve was steeper.
+It matched ~3.03 loss (best value at the time) in similar wall-clock time but in fewer steps, and the curve was steeper.
 With more time it reached the target loss and below.
 This highlights the value of
   SwitchBank: 1.75x layers for only ~1.16x parameters (~38.9M extra), and the ability to scale attention depth separately from FFN bank size.